PabloSarro/Optimizing-Graph-Modularity-for-Clustering/README.md

 * To measure the quality of a subdivision into communities, a metric known as Modularity (https://en.wikipedia.org/wiki/Modularity_(networks)) is used.
 This metric measures the density of links between the nodes of the community and the nodes of other communities.
 The higher the value of modularity, the better the subdivision into communities.

-* This is an NP-hard optimisation problem, so it will not be possible to explore all possible options, and in most cases, a sub-optimal result will be obtained.
+* This is an NP-hard optimisation problem, so it will not be possible to explore all possible options, and in most cases, a suboptimal result will be obtained.

 * At the end of the execution, the maximum value of modularity obtained will be returned, and the classification of nodes in groups in some output file (in the Pajek format, the output file is of type .clu: for instance, if the input is the network zachary.net, an output file called zachary_0.41880.clu will be returned, in which the partition in communities of the vertices is stored).